-Here are our February wildlife gardening jobs.
+Browse our list of February wildlife gardening jobs, below.

 Leave food for hedgehogs

-Leave out water, and meat-based dog or cat food for hedgehogs that have come out of hibernation early in mild weather, as they’ll be particularly hungry.
+Leave out water and meat-based dog or cat food for hedgehogs that have come out of hibernation early in mild weather, as they’ll be hungry.
 Leave the food out from dusk and cover or discard any that’s left first thing in the morning to prevent flies from laying their eggs in it.

 Clean out nest boxes